 Life is hard and everyone has periods when they are carrying very heavy loads.
 The next time we want to get mad at someone for letting us down, maybe stop to ask if we haven’t possibly let them down by expecting the best of them when they do not have the necessary resources.

 It’s important to remember, we generally can’t tell much about what’s going on just by looking at the outside of someone.
 The important stuff is on the inside.
 They’ll only share that or deal with it, if they feel safe.

 Do not encourage people to feel badly about being dishonest regarding subjects that they are sensitive about.
-You do the same thing.
+We all do the same thing.
 Kindness works better.
-Rather than forcing something out of someone, invite them into you.
-Plus it feels better to share so both parties win.
+Rather than forcing something out of someone, we’re better to invite them into life alongside us –as an equal.
+Plus, no matter how it goes, it feels better to share so both parties win.

 When in doubt, always go with love.

 Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
 This made him as strange to others as they were to him.
 Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
 He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.